 What’s more, Canadian retirees or soon-to-be retirees love to avoid taxes!

-Rightly so.
 We hope to avoid taxation in our retirement as well.

 In Beat the Bank by author and former banker Larry Bates, (you can read more here from My Own Advisor’s interview with Larry), Larry highlighted some wealth-builders and wealth-killers: